Cushione/veggie_garden/README.md

 - Next, add the buildpacks "Heroku/Python" and "Heroku/Nodejs" in that specific order.
 - Afterwards, go to the "Deploy" tab on the app page.
 - In the "Deployment method" section, select "GitHub" and follow the steps to connect Heroku with GitHub.
-- Then, in the "Connect to GitHub" section, search for the repository that is supposed to be deployed and click on "Connect"
+- Then, in the "Connect to GitHub" section, search for the repository that is supposed to be deployed and click on "Connect".
 - The last step is to either:
-  - enable automatic deployment by clicking on the button "Enable Automatic Deploys" in the "Automatic Deploys" Section
+  - enable automatic deployment by clicking on the button "Enable Automatic Deploys" in the "Automatic Deploys" Section.
   - deploy a branch manually by selecting the branch and clicking the button "Deploy Branch" in the "Manual deploys" section.